Vincent Desharnais

-Vincent Desharnais (born May 29, 1996) is a Canadian professional ice hockey defenceman for the San Jose Sharks of the National Hockey League (NHL).
+Vincent Desharnais (born May 29, 1996) is a Canadian professional ice hockey player who is a defenceman for the Washington Capitals of the National Hockey League (NHL).
 He was drafted by the Edmonton Oilers in the seventh round, 183rd overall, in the 2016 NHL entry draft.

 Playing career

 Amateur

 Desharnais played college hockey with Providence College from 2015 to 2019, after playing a season for the Chilliwack Chiefs of the British Columbia Hockey League (BCHL).
+In his last year of colligate hockey he won the Hockey East Best Defensive Defenseman of the Year award.
 He was a 7th-round draft pick of the Edmonton Oilers in the 2016 NHL entry draft, in his third year of draft eligibility.

 Professional

 After playing three seasons of minor pro with the Wichita Thunder of the ECHL and the Bakersfield Condors of the American Hockey League (AHL), Desharnais was signed in March 2022 by the Oilers to a two-year, entry-level contract.

 During the 2022–23 season, Desharnais was recalled by the Oilers and played his first NHL game on January 11, 2023, a 6–2 victory against the Anaheim Ducks.
 Desharnais scored his first career NHL goal on October 29, 2023, in an outdoor game against the Calgary Flames where the Oilers won 5–2.
+During his time with the Oilers, Desharnais played in the 2022 and 2023 Stanley Cup playoffs.

 On July 1, 2024, Desharnais signed a two-year, $4 million contract with the Vancouver Canucks as an unrestricted free agent.
+During the 2024–25 season, he posted 3 assists and 34 penalty minutes in 34 games.

 On January 31, 2025, Desharnais was traded to the Pittsburgh Penguins along with a conditional 2025 first-round pick, forward Danton Heinen and right wing prospect Melvin Fernström in exchange for defenceman Marcus Pettersson and forward Drew O'Connor.
+Desharnais appeared in ten games with the Penguins and earned a +4 rating and four penalty minutes.

 On March 5, 2025, the Penguins traded Desharnais to the San Jose Sharks in exchange for a 2028 fifth-round draft pick.

+On July 1, 2026, Desharnais signed a four-year, $16.8 million contract with the Washington Capitals.

 Personal life

 Desharnais is the youngest in his family.
 His father, Jacques, and brother, Alex, have been cited by Desharnais as his hockey-playing influences.
+He is not related to former Montreal Canadiens center David Desharnais.

+Desharnais has spoken about mental health concerns that he had suffered while playing in the NHL, stating that in his first pro season he had received a concussion and took longer then expected to heal, leading to anxiety attacks and became depressed.
+He credits the time as a learning period, to accept help and learn methods to help deal with his anxiety and depression.